WICG/EventListenerOptions/explainer.md

 But there are a few more complicated scenarios where the handler really wants to suppress scrolling some cases but not in others.  eg:
  * Swiping horizontally to rotate a carousel, dismiss an item or reveal a drawer, while still permitting vertical scrolling.
-   * In this case, consider using [touch-action](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) to declaratively disable scrolling along one axis without having to call `preventDefault()`.
+   * In this case, use [touch-action](https://developer.mozilla.org/en-US/docs/Web/CSS/touch-action) to declaratively disable scrolling along one axis without having to call `preventDefault()`.
+   * To continue to work correctly in all browsers, calls to `preventDefault` should be conditional on the lack of support for the particular `touch-action` rule being used (note that Safari 9 supports `touch-action: manipulation` but not the other values).
  * Event delegation patterns where the code that adds the listener won't know if the consumer will cancel the event.
-   * Probably the only option here is to do delegation separately for passive and non-passive listeners (as if they were different event types entirely).
+   * One option here is to do delegation separately for passive and non-passive listeners (as if they were different event types entirely).
+   * It's also possible to leverage `touch-action` as you would above (treating Touch Events as you would [Pointer Events](https://w3c.github.io/pointerevents/).

 ## Measuring the perceived benefit